abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/announcing-automigrate.md

 [✓] 0003_auto_add_column_amount.edn
 ```

-As we can see all migrations are checked as applied.
+As we can see, all migrations are checked as applied.

-There are some more features as migrating to a particular migration number in any direction,
+There are more features such as migrating to a particular migration number in any direction
-or creating raw SQL migrations for specific cases.
+and creating raw SQL migrations for specific cases.
-Detailed info about that you could find in [documentation](https://github.com/abogoyavlensky/automigrate/tree/master#documentation)
+Detailed info about that can be found in the [documentation](https://github.com/abogoyavlensky/automigrate/tree/master#documentation)
-of the project.
+section of the project.

 ### The idea

-Of course the idea is not new: generating migrations based on models changes
+Of course the idea is not new: generating migrations based on model changes
-defined in the project's file as some DSL structures.
+defined in the project file.
 Auto-generated migrations are already implemented in Django, Ruby on Rails, Phoenix,
-and many more frameworks in different languages.
+and many other frameworks across different languages.
 In Clojure,
-the popular approach to migrating a database is creating raw SQL files by hand.
+the popular approach for migrating a database is to create raw SQL files by hand,
-And it is a robust and flexible way to migrate a database.
+and it is a robust and flexible way to migrate a database.
-There are several great libraries that support the approach,
+There are several great libraries that support this approach,
 such as [ragtime](https://github.com/weavejester/ragtime), [migratus](https://github.com/yogthos/migratus)
 and an external tool [flyway](https://flywaydb.org/).

-I like that limitless and clear way for migration but there are some slight downsides.
+I like their limitless and clear way for migration, but there are some slight downsides.
-So I would like to emphasize the main features of the `automigrate`, which motivated me to make the tool.
+So I would like to emphasize the main features of `automigrate` which motivated me to make the tool.

 ### Motivation